 - Don’t share food or drinks, even a taste.

-- When in doubt, hug instead of kiss, even if your heart feels otherwise!
+- When in doubt, hug instead of kiss, even if your heart says otherwise!

-And here is some good old-fashioned advice from our 1852 Almanac!
+And here is some good old-fashioned advice from The 1852 Old Farmer’s Almanac:

 “To avoid fall fevers, eat moderately, drink sparingly, lie not down on the damp earth, nor overheat yourself; but keep your temper, and change your clothes as the weather changes.”